 Although system designs vary, typically, the primary components found within an EVAP system include the fuel tank, gas cap, purge valve, vent valve, and EVAP (charcoal) canister.

-Your car’s computer controls both the purge and vent valves via electronic solenoids.
-The computer also monitors EVAP system operation, checking for leaks and other issues.
+Your engine control module (ECM) controls both the purge and vent valves via electronic solenoids.
+The ECM also monitors EVAP system operation, checking for leaks and other issues.

 What are the Possible Causes of the P0455 Code?

 Wondering what’s causing the issue?
 Here are some of the possible reasons why you’re getting this OBD-II code:

 - Gas cap is missing, left open, or not secured properly

 - Fuel tank is cracked or damaged

 - Charcoal EVAP canister is cracked or damaged